About LEED Fee Rebate Program

 Under the city’s rebate program, a Silver-LEED certification equals a 25% fee rebate, a Gold-LEED certification equals a 50% fee rebate and a 75% rebate will go to buildings or homes that are Platinum-LEED certified.

-So, for a commercial building valued at $1 million, the plan review and building permit fees would cost about $6,400.
-If this building is certified as a Platinum-LEED building, than the builder would get a 75% fee rebate, nearly a $4,800 savings!
+For a commercial building valued at $1 million, the plan review and building permit fees would cost about $6,400.
+If this building was certified as a Platinum-LEED building, the builder would receive a 75% fee rebate, nearly a $4,800 savings!
 A single-family home valued at $250,000 would pay $1,580 in plan review and building permit fees.
-If it was certified as a Gold-LEED home, the owner would receive a 50% rebate, for a savings of more than $790.
+If it was certified as a Gold-LEED home, the owner would receive a 50% rebate for a savings of more than $790.

 The rebates shall only be offered to property owners if the rebate application is received within one year after the issuance of the first Certificate of Occupancy for the building.